PhilipQuirke/verified_transformers/mixed_model.md

   - Uses tasks Base Add (BA), Make Carry 1 (MC) and Use Sum 9 (US)
   - Determines if the first numeric token of the answer (An) is 1 or 0 just in time at token position An+1

-## Hypothesis 1
+## Hypothesis 1 (Deprecated)
+Our first hypothesis was that the model handles three classes of questions as follows:
+- Addition: Uses same tasks (BA, MC, US, DnCm) as addition model.
+- Subtraction with positive answer: Uses tasks that mirror the addition tasks (BS, BO, MZ, etc)
+- Subtraction with negative answer: Using the mathematics rule A-B = -(B-A), uses above case to do the bulk of the work

-Our first hypothesis was that the model's algorithm steps are:
+Specifically, our hypothesis is that the model's algorithm steps are:
 - H1: Pays attention to the +- question operator (using OP task)
 - If operator is "+" then
   - H2: Does addition using BA, MC, US & TC tasks